LandoMeowrissian/synapse-brainbeat/README.md

 <h3>synapse</h3>
 <p> synapse is the top grid and synthesizer component </p>
-<p> the synthesizer is a basic synthesizer with a sawtooth oscillator made using Tone.Synth() </p>
+<p> The synthesizer is a basic synthesizer with a sawtooth oscillator made using Tone.Synth() </p>

 <h3>brainbeat</h3>
 <p> brainbeat is the bottom grid drum machine component </p>
-<p> slightly more complex than its counterpart, the drum sounds were made using a variety of synths available in the Tone.js library</p>
+<p> Slightly more complex than its counterpart, the drum sounds were made using a variety of synths available in the Tone.js library</p>
 <ul>
  <li>
   <p>kick/toms - The kick drum and toms use the Tone.MembraneSynth() with sinewave oscillators and employ a variety of octaves to achieve distict tonality</p>